EKG Training Schools

 How do I get started in this career?

 There is no single path to becoming an EKG technician.
-However, most EKG technicians come to the job either while studying for, or having already earned a degree in a related healthcare field.
-Such technicians usually receive on-the-job training from their employers, which can last from four to six weeks.
+However, most EKG technicians come to the job either while studying for or having already earned a degree in a related healthcare field, such as patient care or nursing.
+Such technicians usually receive on-the-job training from their employers, which usually takes about four to six weeks.

 How long does training take?

-Depending on the program you choose, obtaining an education can typically fall within the range of weeks to months.
-However, there are advanced degree programs that can last between two and four years.
+Depending on your chosen program and your education and experience, obtaining an education can typically range from weeks to months.
+However, advanced degree programs can last between two and four years.
 You could also choose a program that combines EKG training with other specialized medical skills, such as phlebotomy or medical assisting, which may add additional time.

 Is certification necessary?